CoinAlts Fund Symposium Gathers Hundreds of Fund Managers and Allocators in Chicago on September 26th

 The event will kick off with a Women in Crypto networking event and a VIP & Speaker Dinner, sponsored by Coinbase, both taking place on September 25, 2019.

-Sponsors include Cohen & Co., Cole-Frieman & Mallon LLP, Harneys, MG Stover & Co. as founding sponsors; Anchorage, Hedera Hashgraph and Kingdom Trust as platinum sponsors; Coinbase as gold sponsor; Fidelity Investments, Lukka and Silvergate Bank as bronze sponsors; Amun AG, Arca, Bitwise, CMT Digital, CoinShares Capital, Grayscale, Hehmeyer Trading + Investments, Multicoin Capital, Polychain Capital and Token Daily Capital as participating companies.
+Sponsors include Cohen & Co., Cole-Frieman & Mallon LLP, Harneys, MG Stover & Co. as founding sponsors; Anchorage, Hedera Hashgraph, Perkins Coie and Kingdom Trust as platinum sponsors; Coinbase as a gold sponsor; Fidelity Investments, Lukka and Silvergate Bank as bronze sponsors; Amun AG, Arca, Bitwise, CMT Digital, CoinShares Capital, Grayscale, Hehmeyer Trading + Investments, Multicoin Capital, Polychain Capital and Token Daily Capital as participating companies.

 Industry Partners include Chamber of Digital Commerce, Chicago Blockchain Center, C2R Ventures, and Voice of Blockchain.